We give grants to projects and groups that help to improve quality of life for the people who live in the town of Stratford-upon-Avon.

 Fast Track Grants

 Fast Track grants are up to £1,000 and usually receive a decision within 10 working days, providing all supporting information has been supplied.
+Fast Track awards are intended for local community groups or small local charities.
 If you have any questions, please contact James or Catherine at firstname.lastname@example.orgAPPLY FOR FAST TRACK FUNDING

 Grants for Individuals